jreveillaud/Wolbachia-subpopulations/README.md

 * `05_ANVIO_PROFILE`: Anvi’o single profiles for each sample
 * `06_MERGED`: Anvi’o merged profile databases for each assembly

-All the anvi'o merged profile databases are available at XXX (midguts) and XXX (ovaries*).
+All the anvi'o merged profile databases are available at 10.5281/zenodo.7183277 (midguts) and XXX (ovaries*).
 * will be added